QuantEcon/lecture-source-py/source/rst/writing_good_code.rst

 Fortunately, we can easily avoid the evils of global variables and WET code.

-* WET stands for "we love typing" and is the opposite of DRY.
+* WET stands for "we enjoy typing" and is the opposite of DRY.

 We can do this by making frequent use of functions or classes.